devetry/skills-front-end/assignments/word-up/README.md

 #### 6. Handle Input Event

 The next handful of tasks will tackle that cool feature where we give immediate feedback as the user types.
-Specifically, we want to provide feedback to inform the user whenever the word she is typing contains any disallowed letters.
+Specifically, we want to provide feedback to inform the user whenever the word they are typing contains any disallowed letters.

-First, we need to be notified whenever any typing ocurs.
-In `wordup.js`, inside the `$(document).ready` callback, add another event handler, which will fire in response to the textbox's "input" event.
-An "input" event fires very liberally, basically whenever anything changes.
-(Recall that in the Pyramid Slide assignment, you listened for this same event on your slider component.)

-- Use the jQuery `.on` method, with an event of `"input"`
-- When the event fires, you should update `model.currentAttempt` to be equal to the current value of the textbox.
-- Use the jQuery `.val` method.
+- Use Vue's `v-model` attribute to keep the textbox in sync with the `currentAttempt` data value

 *Confirmation:*

-- You should now see that you have fixed the annoying bug in which user's text input was getting cleared away every second.
-Pop quiz: why was it happening, and why did this fix it?
-- Additionally, if you open up the console and type `model.currentAttempt`, you should now see that it always matches the current text value that you have typed into the textbox.
+- If you open up the console and type `app.currentAttempt`, you should now see that it always matches the text value that you have typed into the textbox.
+- Additionally, you can even run `app.currentAttempt = 'tomato'` in the console, and the textbox will update to contain that value.

 #### 7. Implement the `isDisallowedLetter` function.

 Now let's make some visible indication appear.
-Notice the block of code in `render` underneath where you focus the textbox.
-This code is attempting to check whether the user's current attempt contains disallowed letters, and if so, will restyle the textbox.
-The first line invokes a function called `disallowedLettersInWord`, which in turn makes use of another function called `isDisallowedLetter`, which is incomplete!
+Notice the computed property in `wordup.js` called `containsOnlyAllowedLetters`.
+This code is attempting to check whether the user's current attempt contains any disallowed letters.
+It relies on another computed property called `disallowedLettersInWord`, which in turn makes use of a method called `isDisallowedLetter`, which is incomplete!
 Your job is to implement this function so that given any letter, it returns a boolean indicating whether or not the letter is "disallowed" by the current model.

-- You can use the Javascript `indexOf` function as a way to check whether a particular thing is a member of a list.
+- You can use the Javascript `includes` function as a way to check whether a particular thing is a member of a list.
-- You might find it helpful to test the function in isolation by invoking it from the console, e.g. type `isDisallowedLetter("z")`, etc.
+- You might find it helpful to test the function in isolation by invoking it from the console, e.g. type `app.isDisallowedLetter("z")`, etc.

 *Confirmation:*

 - You should see that the textbox's text turns red whenever you type a disallowed letter.
-- You might also notice that the text *stays* red, even after you delete the disallowed letter.
-We will fix that soon.
+- You should also be able to check `app.isDisallowedLetter("w")` in the JS console.

 ### 8. Red Letter Chips

 We don't just want the text to turn red, we also want to inform the user about specifically *which* letters are not allowed.
 We do this by appending little red chips underneath the textbox, one for each disallowed letter.

-In the `render` function, we have already written code that generates a list of those little red chips.
-You simply need to append those elements to the bottom of the `<form>`.
+We have a container already: `<div class="disallowed-letters">` to hold this little chips.
+There are styles to turn any `<span>` inside this div to look right.
+Use a `v-for` to make a `<span>` for each disallowed letter.

 *Confirmation:*

 - You should see the chips!
-- You will also notice that they never go away, and very rapidly start to accumulate.
-We will address that soon.

 ### 9. Game Over

 Changing gears now, when time runs out and the game is over, we don't want the user to be able to continue playing the current game.
 The textbox should become disabled when the game ends.

-At the bottom of the `render` function you will see we have a block of code that checks whether the game is over, but the body of that conditional is empty with a TODO waiting for you.

-- There is an HTML attribute called `"disabled"`, which you want to set to `true`.
+- There is an HTML attribute called `"disabled"`.
+We can use `v-bind` syntax to set it according to a data value.
-- Another thing you should do is make sure to clear away any remaining text that was in the textbox.
-To clear its contents, just set its value equal to the empty string `""`.
+- Use `v-bind` (or the `:` shorthand) to disable the input unless a game is in progress.
+Is there a data value or computed property we can use to check if a game is in progress?
-- A neat trick you can use to test your code without having to wait 60 seconds for the timer to run out is to open up the console and manually change the model's `.secondsRemaining` property to something low, e.g. `model.secondsRemaining = 2;`.
+- A neat trick you can use to test your code without having to wait 60 seconds for the timer to run out is to open up the console and manually change the model's `.secondsRemaining` property to something low, e.g. `app.secondsRemaining = 2;`.

 *Confirmation:*

-- The textbox should loose its focus and no longer be usable once the timer runs out.
+- The textbox should lose its focus and no longer be usable once the timer runs out.
-- You might also notice that even upon starting a new game, the textbox remains disabled!
-That's not good.
-We will address that (and those other loose ends that have been building up) in the next task.
+- You might also notice that if there's text in the box when the timer runs out, it's frozen there.
+That's not ideal, but we won't get around to fixing it in these instructions.
+See if you can tackle it if you're interested.

-#### 10. Clear Stuff
+#### 10. Submit word on enter

-All of the problems we have created in the previous three Tasks are similar.
-They are the result of us making a change, but never undoing that change.
-We can address them all in a very similar way: we simply need to reset everything to a "default" state at the beginning of our `render` function.

-Notice the code block towards the top of `render` whose comment is `// clear stuff`.
-Your job is to add a few more pieces to this code block:

-- The text in the textbox turns red, but it never changes back again.
-So use the jQuery `.removeClass` method on the textbox to remove the particular CSS class that is causing it to turn red.
-- The red letter chips appear, but never disappear.
-So use the jQuery `.remove` method to remove all the red letter chips from the document.
-Remember that jQuery selectors can work with *groups* of elements.
-So to operate on all these chips at once, you need to use a selector based on a class that all the chips have in common, but no other elements share.
-- The textbox remains disabled after the first game ends.
-So make sure you set its `"disabled"` attribute to `false`.
+When the user presses the enter key, we want to submit the `currentAttempt`.
+We'll use the `@keyup.enter` event attribute to call our `addNewWordSubmission` method.

+- Add the event handler, being sure to pass along the word as a parameter.
+- In the `addNewWordSubmission`, clear out the value of the text input once you're done with it.

 *Confirmation:*

-- All the problems above should be fixed!
+- If you type a word with only allowed letters and hit Enter, you'll be able to see it in the `app.wordSubmissions` list via the JS console.
+- If you type a word that contains disallowed letters and hit Enter, the form will clear away, but the new word will not be added.

 #### 11. Word Submission Chips

-Back in the `render` function, append the wordSubmission chips to the DOM.
+In the `#word-submissions` div, add `<submitted-word>`s to the DOM.

 - You can do something very similar to what we did for the letter chips.
-You can get a list of chip elements by mapping a certain function over each submitted word.
-- Then, you can append that list of HTML elements into the appropriate container.
+- Make sure to pass in props for `:word`, `:score`, `:loading`, and `:is-real-word`.
+- You can use the `wordScore` method to fill in the `:score` prop.

 *Confirmation:*

-- You should now see the word show up whenever you submit the form.
+- You should now see the word show up when you submit the form.

-#### 12. Implement the `containsOnlyAllowedLetters` Function

-- This function is important because it is used by the `addNewWordSubmission` function as a way of filtering out illegal words.
-Once you finish this task, the user will no longer be able to submit a word that contains disallowed letters.
-- You should make use of the `disallowedLettersInWord` function directly above this one.

-*Confirmation:*

-- If you type a word that contains disallowed letters and hit Enter, the form will simply clear away, but the new word will not be added.

-#### 13. Pearson URL
+#### 12. Pearson URL

-In the `checkIfWordIsReal` function, provide the correct URL for the AJAX call for the particular word that was passed in.
+In the `checkIfWordIsReal` function, provide the correct URL for the `fetch` call for the particular word that was passed in.

 *Confirmation:*